kentjones39/CSCI101-FinalProject/README.md

 the program uses several O(n) complexity algorithms to parse the data, so this program is only viable on smaller scales.

-included is a sample data.tsv file that was used fo rthe project
+included is a sample data.tsv file that was used for the project